Refining Your View

 Property

-You can also select property to color based on the value of a selected property
+You can select the Property option to color based on the value of a selected property

 When you use this function you first need to select a property using the drop-down list or the search function